 A. First Semester ATS - Assigned with a second semester ATS.
 Provided the opportunities to develop evaluation skills and treatment plan development as theory is learned during the semester.

 Assignments: CMU Intercollegiate Athletics

-B. Second Semester ATS.
-Assigned to areas that permit the student to assume a leadership role.
+B. Semester ATS - Assigned to areas that permit the student to assume a leadership role.
 Opportunities provided allow the student to a) develop clinical skills such as evaluation, management, rehabilitation and referral, b) communications with coaching staff, c) home event coverage, and d) travel and away game coverage.
-The second semester student will serve as a student mentor for first semester professional phase student.
+The second-semester student will serve as a student mentor for first-semester professional phase student.

 Assignments: CMU Intercollegiate Athletics

 C. Third Semester ATS - Provided opportunities to begin thinking, problem-solving and acting more independently.
 Given an opportunity to communicate with other healthcare professionals.